Government of Ukraine

 The cabinet is a collegiate body consisting of the cabinet's "presidium" composed of the Prime Minister of Ukraine and their vice prime ministers as well as other ministers who participate and vote on sessions of the cabinet.
 The prime minister presides over the cabinet.
 Some vice prime ministers may be appointed as the first vice prime ministers.
 Unlike the Soviet period of the government when presidium was actually a functioning institution, the current government presidium is nominal and vice prime ministers do not have much advantage over other ministers.
 All government decisions are being voted for and adopted at the sessions of the cabinet by ministers only or heads of central offices of executive authority with ministerial status.
 The Secretariat of Cabinet of Ministers ensures the operations of the cabinet, while the National Agency of Ukraine for Civil Service provides human resources of government officials.

 The basic unit of government administration in Ukraine is a central office of executive authority (central executive office) which may be granted ministerial status.
 Each such central office of executive authority is chaired by its head (holova).
 Many central offices of executive authority without ministerial status may be part of a government ministry, while others function separately or support either the President of Ukraine or the Verkhovna Rada (parliament).
 Central offices of executive authority without ministerial status are designated either as services, agencies, or inspections.
 Selected central offices of executive authority are granted a "special status".
 Only very few central executive offices are designated as funds, committees or otherwise.

-The current Cabinet of Ministers of Ukraine is the Shmyhal Government that was formed on 4 March 2020, led by Denys Shmyhal.
+The current Cabinet of Ministers of Ukraine is the Svyrydenko Government that was formed on 17 July 2025, led by Yulia Svyrydenko.